ms-hackman/ParsonsProblems/index.markdown

 layout: default
 title: Ms. Hackman's If/else if/else Notes & Problems
+description: Read through the following notes on if, else if ,
 ---

 We’ve already seen simple uses of if statements in class but let’s review and get a bit more complex!